Alcohol and Drug Clinician - CADS South at Te Whatu Ora - Health New Zealand Waitematā, Auckland

 Mō tēnei tūranga mahi | About this role

 - Full and Part time roles available

 - Mon – Fri 8.30am - 5pm

 - Support with Professional Clinical Role

 - Co-located with cultural teams

-Kia ora koutou, Talofa lava, Malo e lelei, Kia orana, Fakaalofa lahi atu, Bula vinaka, Taloha ni and warm greetings.
+Kia ora koutou, Talofa lava, Malo e lelei, Kia orana, Fakaalofa lahi atu, Ni sa bula vinaka, Taloha ni and Warm Pacific greetings

-Community Alcohol and Drug Services (CADS) Auckland are looking for several full time AOD clinicians to work in our South Auckland service.
+Community Alcohol and Drug Services (CADS) Auckland are looking for full time AOD clinician to work in our South Auckland service.

-We are soon to be moving into brand new purpose built premises in Manukau City.
-The new address is 7 Ronwood Ave, Manukau.
+We have moved into brand new purpose built premises in Manukau City.
+The new address is 7 Ronwood Ave, Manukau City Centre.
 This provides new client areas including new reception, clinical rooms, counselling and large group rooms.
-Modern staff area with big staff kitchen and outdoor area, staff shower and toilets and large staff training room.
-Staff parking and bike area.
-Modern transport hub nearby the Manukau Britomart train and bus station and newly built Puhunui transport station.
-Westfield Manukau mall a short walking distance less than 5 minutes.
-MIT, University of Auckland and AUT also a short walking distance from CADs.
+As well as a modern staff area with a big staff kitchen, outdoor area, staff shower, staff toilets and a large staff training room.
+There is staff parking and a bike area.
+The modern transport hub is nearby Manukau Britomart train/bus station and newly built Puhunui transport station.
+Westfield Manukau mall is close by with tertiary providers Manukau Institute of Technology, University of Auckland and Auckland UniTec are all less than 5 minutes walking distance from CADS South.

 You will be an experienced professional (qualification in applied AOD studies, nursing, social work, counselling, psychology, occupational therapy or related fields) registered with DAPAANZ or equivalent professional body who is seeking an opportunity to work in a cohesive well supported team and further develop your AOD expertise.
 You will have relevant tertiary qualifications, excellent communication, assessment, treatment and referral skills, experience and expertise in working with clients and a clear problem solving approach.
 Group work experience highly regarded.